Flyer-Boy/NewApproach/README.md

 After decades of working with RDBMS/SQL and enterprise software development, I dedicated eight years—and counting—to exploring and developing new ways to build Line of Business applications using Graph Databases, discovering innovative ways to leverage Graphs far beyond their conventional use cases.

 This journey began in 2013, after 17 years at Microsoft, where I worked in its Consulting division and later led Developer and Platform Evangelism across Brazil and Asia Pacific.
-I invested in and joined a startup to build what I believed could become a revolutionary Graph-Native Platform, where I developed many of the concepts, principles, and methodologies I continue to advocate today.
+I invested in and joined a startup to build what I believed could become a revolutionary Graph-Native Platform, where I helped develop many of the concepts, principles, and methodologies I continue to enhance, adapt, and advocate today.

 Unfortunately, the startup did not survive.
 We were too ambitious and, arguably, ahead of our time in a very conservative market.
 Nevertheless, I believe those concepts and ideas are even more relevant today as we enter the AI era.